 1906 was another matter.
 The Unionist coalition, now under Arthur Balfour, split itself over free trade and Sir Henry Campbell-Bannerman led a radical reforming Liberal Party to one of the biggest landslides in modern British electoral history.
 James Agg-Gardner was swept out with the tide and once again headed for political retirement.
 His replacement was the dashing young Viscount Duncannon, who narrowly regained the seat by 138 votes in the January 1910 General Election, only to lose it again in the next that December by just 93 votes.
-An election petition unseated the Liberal victor Richard Mathias for exceeding and abusing his election expenses.
-A by-election ensued.
+An election petition unseated the Liberal victor Richard Mathias for exceeding his election expenses and a by-election ensued.
 Nervous local Tories clearly felt Agg-Gardner was the only man who could be trusted to hold the seat although by this time the veteran campaigner hadn’t actually won a contested election for 18 years .
 He scraped back in against Mathias’s brother after six recounts by just four votes, surely the most extraordinary comeback of Cheltenham political history.

 By the end of the Great War, the Liberals had split yet again and in 1918 Agg-Gardner would comfortably hold the seat as the wartime coalition candidate with a majority of 3,285 over an Independent Liberal.
 Agg-Gardner voted to stay in coalition with Lloyd-George at the historic Carlton Club meeting in 1922 but went on to win the following elections of 1922, 1923 and 1924.
 Although the Liberals shaved his majority back to 1,344 in the middle election, it nevertheless marked the extraordinary achievement of breaking William de Cheltenham’s nearly 600-year old record of 8 returns.